Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/05-List-files.md

 ## .sub files

 To add files coming from a submodule to your project you must list them in a .sub list file.
-This tells HOG that those files are taken from a submodule rather than from a library belonging to the main HDL repository.
+This tells Hog that those files are taken from a submodule rather than from a library belonging to the main HDL repository.
-HOG will not try to evaluate the version of those files, but it will evaluate the git SHA of the submodule.
+Hog will not try to evaluate the version of those files, but it will evaluate the git SHA of the submodule.

 *NOTE* that the list file must be called as the submodule itself.
 Id est, if you include the submodule `repo/sub_1/` then the corresponding list file must be `repo/Top/proj/list/sub_1.sub`